idio-lang/guide/idio-source/evaluation.rst

       'mkdir "foo"

 #. we could not ``import libc`` but just use it selectively with
-   *direct references* to its exported names
+   *direct references* to its exported names.

    .. aside::